Research Experience for Undergrads

 - an official or unofficial transcript uploaded to the application.

-- Students must be currently enrolled in an undergraduate program.
+- Students must be currently enrolled in an undergraduate program; recently graduated seniors are not eligible for the program.

 - Students must be a citizen of the United States or a permanent resident.